 How did you discover Laird Superfood products?

 Gabby sent me a care package because I love coffee and I instantly loved the products.
 I literally wake up with you guys and I go to bed with you guys.
 It fuels my whole day.
 The first thing I do is drink Activate while I take my vitamins and supplements, and then I make the coffee with all the Superfood Creamers.
 I’m usually alternating between the different Hydrate Coconut Waters throughout the day, especially after a show.
 In the evening I load up my smoothie with the Turmeric Creamer and the Performance Mushrooms.
-Turmeric is my best friend because it can help with inflammation, it’s just such a helper.
+Turmeric is my best friend.
 I love how good it tastes as well, even with coffee.
 I would never think it would be a good comb, but it’s pretty incredible.

 Have you always lived such a health-focused rockstar life?!